benmiller314/cdm2022spring/plans/lesson-03.md

-## 5. Audacity Tour, by way of a past-semester example (10-15 min) <!-- tracks, mute/solo, resize tracks, zoom, .aup files and the _data folder -->
+## 5. Audacity Tour, by way of a past-semester example (10-15 min) <!-- tracks, mute/solo, label, resize tracks, zoom -->

 I want to start with a behind-the-scenes view of one of the finished soundscapes I'll ask you to listen to for homework.

 This is Tyller Barner's "Coffeeshop Conversations," from Spring 2019.
 I'm very happy to talk at some point about the piece itself, but for now, let's see what it can show us about this new application, Audacity.

-### Initial questions to ask:
+### Initial questions to ask of any app:

-- How is the space of the app laid out?
+- How is the space laid out?
 - What's given the most prominent visual focus?
+Secondary focus?
 - What features/tools do you have quick access to?

 ### Now let's play